etiennedub/pyk4a/README.md

 # pyk4a
-This library is a simple wrapper in Python 3 for Azure-Kinect-Sensor-SDK.
+This library is a simple and pythonic wrapper in Python 3 for the Azure-Kinect-Sensor-SDK.

+Images are returned as numpy arrays and behave like python objects.

+This approach incurs almost no overhead in terms of CPU, memory or other resources.
+It also simplifies usage.
+Kinect C api image buffers are directly reused and image releases are performed automatically by the python garbage collector.

 ## Prerequisites
 The [Azure-Kinect-Sensor-SDK](https://github.com/microsoft/Azure-Kinect-Sensor-SDK) is required to build this library.